kbs1/encrypted-api-base/README.md

 # Encrypted API
 Encrypted API packages provide secure and authenticated communication between two applications over the internet.
 Two shared secrets are used, one for encryption and decryption using `aes-256-ctr`, other for checksumming the data using `sha512-hmac`.
-All request and response data between applications are transmitted securely (encrypted).
+All request and response data between applications are transmitted encrypted.
 Each request and response is valid for maximally 10 seconds.
-HTTPS is not a requirement in this screnario, but is recommended.
+HTTPS endpoints are not a requirement, but are recommended.

 # Server implementations
 Server implementations ([Laravel](https://github.com/kbs1/encrypted-api-server-laravel), [PHP](https://github.com/kbs1/encrypted-api-server-php))
-support replay attacks protection and IPv4 whitelisting.
+implement replay attacks protection and IPv4 whitelisting.
 Request URL, query string and HTTP method verb are checked after decryption, so that the request can not be stolen and sent to a different service endpoint.

 Multiple calling applications are supported.